jtsui23-code/TierListScrapper/README.md

 ## Tier List Web Scrapper

 ### Description:
 This program uses web scrapping to extract the ranking of characters in a gaming tier list website.
 The user is prompted to pick a game and a character.
-Then the rank of the corresponding character is printed.
+Then the rank of the corresponding character is shown.

+### Technologies Used:
+- Python

+- BeautifulSoup

+- Requests

 ### Files:
 |   #   | File            | Description                                        |